The Footprints we Leave

 0 Comments

-While home I try and make time to visited Mill Creek Park which is located in Youngstown, Ohio, only a few miles from where I grew up.
+While home I try and make time to visit Mill Creek Park which is located in Youngstown, Ohio, only a few miles from where I grew up.
 I am super lucky to have this gem in my life.
 Mill Creek Park covers more than 2,900 acres and is home to numerous wonders.

-One can explore gardens, wetlands, hike, visit a historic grist mill in additional to numerous recreational opportunities.
-My dad and I spent alot of time here when I was a kid, so it holds a special place in my heart.
-Of all the places I have seen in the world, Mill Creek Park is still my favorite place, definitely my happy place.
+When I visit Mill Creek Park, Lanterman's Mill is always my first stop.
+Here is a little information about the mill.
 The mill was built in 1845-46 by German Lanterman and Samuel Kimberly.
 The waterfall which powers the mill was located when John Young's, founder of Youngstown, surveyors were out exploring the area.
 The first mill was built from log and was used as a sawmill and grist mill.
 The second mill replaced the first and was used just as a grist mill until it was washed away in a flood in 1843.
 When the river is low you can see the grinding stone which was used embedded into the creek bed.
 Today, the mill grinds corn, wheat and bucket wheat which can be purchased in the gift shop.
 Since it has been many years since I visited the inside I decided to explore.
 Inside I explored the grinding stones and then went to the basement where you can see the water flowing from the river and see the mill wheel turning.

 From there I walked along some of the boardwalk with connects to the Gorge Trail which is a 2 mile loop along the Mill Creek River.
 I didn't walk very far, but have in the pass and it's beautiful.
 I wished I had more time and the weather permitted because I wanted to explore the numerous trail the park has to offer.
 I grabbed a trail guide and hopefully